Mahtter/Secure_File_Service_System/README.md

 # Secure File Service System

 ## Overview
-[cite_start]The **Secure File Service System** is a distributed architecture designed to facilitate secure remote file operations across untrusted network boundaries[cite: 8]. [cite_start]Adopting a **Zero-Trust** modular approach, the system strictly decouples identity management from resource hosting[cite: 9]. [cite_start]It is composed of three core entities: the **Group Server (GS)**, the **File Server (FS)**, and the **Client Application**[cite: 10].
+The **Secure File Service System** is a distributed architecture designed to facilitate secure remote file operations across untrusted network boundaries.
+Adopting a **Zero-Trust** modular approach, the system strictly decouples identity management from resource hosting.
+It is composed of three core entities: the **Group Server (GS)**, the **File Server (FS)**, and the **Client Application**.

-[cite_start]This project was developed for educational purposes to simulate real-world secure system deployments, focusing on establishing trust between entities without exposing long-term secrets to the network[cite: 4, 11]. [cite_start]It leverages modern cryptographic primitives, including Ed25519 for identity, X25519 for session establishment, and AES-256-GCM for authenticated data transit[cite: 12].
+This project was developed for educational purposes to simulate real-world secure system deployments, focusing on establishing trust between entities without exposing long-term secrets to the network4.
+It leverages modern cryptographic primitives, including Ed25519 for identity, X25519 for session establishment, and AES-256-GCM for authenticated data transit.

 ---